Workflow Management Tools¶

-Supporting data-centric science often involves the movement of data across file systems, multi-stage analytics and visualization.
+Supporting data-centric science involves the movement of data, multi-stage processing, and visualization at scales where manual control becomes prohibitive and automation is needed.
 Workflow technologies can improve the productivity and efficiency of data-centric science by orchestrating and automating these steps.
-NERSC provides support for the TaskFarmer, Swift and Fireworks tools.
-We also maintain other packages like Tigres that can help users build workflows.

 TaskFarmer is a utility developed at NERSC to distribute single-node tasks across a set of compute nodes - these can be single- or multi-core tasks.
 TaskFarmer tracks which tasks have completed successfully, and allows straightforward re-submission of failed or un-run jobs from a checkpoint file.